chcly/MockVM/Codes.md

 ### ble ADDR

-Branch to the location found in ADDR if the Z flag is or the L flag is set.
++ Branch to the location found in ADDR if the Z flag is or the L flag is set.

 ### bge ADDR

-Branch to the location found in ADDR if the Z flag is or the G flag is set.
++ Branch to the location found in ADDR if the Z flag is or the G flag is set.

 ### blt ADDR

-Branch to the location found in ADDR if L flag is set.
++ Branch to the location found in ADDR if L flag is set.

 ### bgt ADDR

-Branch to the location found in ADDR if G flag is set.
++ Branch to the location found in ADDR if G flag is set.

 ## Math operations

-Where **op** is one of the following:
++ Where **op** is one of the following:

-* add
++ add
-* sub
++ sub
-* mul
++ mul
-* div
++ div
-* shr
++ shr
-* shl
++ shl

 ### op R0, R1|V

-Preforms the operation on R0 and R1 into R0.
++ Preforms the operation on R0 and R1 and stores the result in R0.

 ```asm
     mov x0, 2